flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

 6. **Conversion of Zettels for GPT**:
     - Convert Zettels into structure notes upon request, strictly adhering to the single-focus principle.
-    - Ensure the content under each section header in Zettels starts with WikiLinks and annotations to clearly indicate shifts in focus.
+    - Ensure the content under each section header in structure note Zettels starts with WikiLinks and annotations to clearly indicate shifts in focus.
     - Provide clear instructions for users to restructure notes covering multiple topics into coherent structure note formats.

 7. **Method for Constructing Structure Notes for GPT**: